Home General Covers Eschatus Ultraterranium Vampires

 Click for larger image Click for larger image

-SOMETIMES A PARTICULAR BOOK-COVER painting has several 'rebirths' through different publishers throughout the world, earning the artist more royalties in the form of 'second rights'.
+SOMETIMES A PARTICULAR BOOK-COVER painting has several reincarnations through different publishers throughout the world, earning the artist more royalties in the form of second rigts.

 The Armoured Horseman shown below is a typical example.
 Originally produced by Pennington for a British publisher as the cover of a collection of Sword & Sorcery stories, it was later used by Dutch and other publishers in the same standard paperback format.